Category Archives: self-care

 3. Removing energy leaks that prevent healing such as exposure to dirty electricity (EMF, cell phones, smart watches, oura rings, etc).
 Take steps to protect yourself from dirty EMF such as by not carrying cell phones close to your body or in the bedroom at night, and by using grounding mats or grounding straps on your shoes and boots to discharge the dirty electricity (earthingcanada.ca, or earthing.com) .
 Other forms of energy leak can come from dental issues (mercury, root canals), stuck magnetic fields, and toxins.

 If you or a loved one has been experiencing pain from osteoarthritis without relief, now is the time to take action.
-Give me a call /text at 647-378-3182 and let’s get your bones and joints healing up and aching less.
+Call Kingsville Acupuncture at 519-800-4903 and let’s get your bones and joints healing up and aching less.

 Yours in health,